 MUS 149 Seminar in Music History (HC) (4 SH).
 Topics to be determined.
 Prerequisite: permission of instructor.
 Meets Humanity and Culture Intellectual Perspective requirement (HC).

-MUS 161 Piano Literature (4 SH).
-A chronological survey of music for piano and harpsichord, from the Renaissance through the 20th century.
+MUS 161 Keyboard and Chamber Music Literature (4 SH).
+A chronological survey of chamber music, as well as music for piano and harpsichord, from the Baroque Era through the 21st century.

 MUS 163 Vocal and Opera Literature (4 SH).
-A chronological survey of music for solo voice and small vocal ensembles, from the late Middle Ages through the 20th century.
+A chronological survey of music for solo voice and small vocal ensembles, from the late Middle Ages through the 21st century.
+A chronological survey of music for opera from the Baroque Era through the 21st century.